ttscoff/searchlink/src/_README.md

 [Plugins]: https://github.com/ttscoff/searchlink-plugins
 [searches]: https://github.com/ttscoff/searchlink/tree/main/lib/searchlink/searches

-All of [SearchLink's searches][searches] are defined using a [plugin architecture][plugins wiki].
+All of the [SearchLink searches][searches] are defined using a [plugin architecture][plugins wiki].
 You can see more examples and fodder for building your own in the [SearchLink Plugins repository][Plugins].

 ### Bonus for LaunchBar users